bcicen/slackcat/README.md

 Option | Description
 --- | ---
---tee, -t | Print stdin to screen before posting --noop | Skip posting file to Slack.
-Useful for testing --channel, -c | Slack channel or group to post to --filename, -n | Filename for upload.
+--tee, -t | Print stdin to screen before posting --stream, -s | Stream messages to Slack continuously instead of uploading a single snippet --noop | Skip posting file to Slack.
+Useful for testing --configure | Configure Slackcat via oauth
+--channel, -c | Slack channel, group, or user to post to --filename, -n | Filename for upload.
 Defaults to given filename or current timestamp if reading from stdin.